json-bell/front-end-candidate-task/README.md

 - Design size and responsivity - the 1920 x 1080 is quite a large viewport, I tried to add some responsivity where possible
 - Best icon for no data?
 I prefer showing one of the icons compared to none, so we go with a neutral-ish icon
 - Loading state - right now, there's very little indication that the search has happened
+  - I added a spinner while the fetch happens

 # Archived Readme